 - The first day will be a work session on unstable slopes.
-The Board will review a suite of reports and Policy recommendations related to unstable slopes. - The second day will be the regularly scheduled Board meeting with decision items. - The Policy Co-Chairs will discuss the work priorities for Policy, and the Board will consider approving the work plan. - The Board will consider the initial draft of the CMER Master Project Schedule. - The Board will consider the new CMER member, which has been proposed to be Harry Bell as a representative of the Washington Farm Forestry Association.
+The Board will review a suite of reports and Policy recommendations related to unstable slopes. - The second day will be the regularly scheduled Board meeting with decision items. - o The Policy Co-Chairs will discuss the work priorities for Policy, and the Board will consider approving the work plan. - o The Board will consider the initial draft of the CMER Master Project Schedule. - The Board will consider the new CMER member, which has been proposed to be Harry Bell as a representative of the Washington Farm Forestry Association.

-Master Project Schedule Revisions for August Board Meeting - At the April $21^{st}$ meeting, Policy gave CMER parameters to work within to begin revising the Master Project Schedule.
-CMER started work on that at their April $22^{nd}$ meeting, and Mark Hicks summarized the initial work:
+Master Project Schedule Revisions for August Board Meeting - At the April 21st meeting, Policy gave CMER parameters to work within to begin revising the Master Project Schedule.
+CMER started work on that at their April 22nd meeting, and Mark Hicks summarized the initial work:

-- CMER kept unranked research studies as placeholders, and applied two different default templates for how much each project will cost and how long it will take depending on whether or not it would likely use a pre- vs. post-experimental study design. - Many projects not currently budgeted in the Master Project Schedule will need further discussion because CMER does not have consensus that those projects are needed. - CMER began to rearrange the studies into groupings: projects almost finished, critical ongoing projects, planned priority projects, projects whose purpose may be met by other projects, unranked research studies, other projects not previously budgeted for in the Master Project Schedule, and potential new projects.
+- CMER kept unranked research studies as placeholders, which will be a default template to help scope how much each project will cost and how long it will take. - Many projects not currently budgeted in the Master Project Schedule will need further discussion because CMER does not have consensus that those projects are needed. - CMER began to rearrange the studies into groupings: projects almost finished, critical ongoing projects, planned priority projects, projects whose purpose may be met by other projects, unranked research studies, other projects not previously budgeted for in the Master Project Schedule, and potential new projects. - CMER identified feedback needed from Policy on: projects that appear to no longer be needed, projects that appear to be effectively complete, and projects that are not a CMER task.

-- CMER identified feedback needed from Policy on: projects that appear to no longer be needed, projects that appear to be effectively complete, and projects that are not a CMER task. - It was noted that it would help keep projects on track if CMER had more scientists who could focus on completing projects. - CMER included extensive monitoring projects in the budget, but they currently add up to above the prescribed budget range.
+- It was noted that it would help keep projects on track if CMER had more scientists who could focus on completing projects. - CMER included extensive monitoring projects in the budget, but they currently ad to above the prescribed budget range.
 Extensive projects need more discussion by Policy to see if they should stay in the Master Project Schedule or not. - CMER needs feedback from Policy about what, if anything, can CMER exclude from the Master Project Schedule.
 In order to do that within the timeline, Policy agreed to have a subcommittee of the two Policy and two CMER Co-Chairs to initially revise the Master Project Schedule.
 The revised version would have to go to Policy for approval before it moves to the Board.